About this section

 ````

-These both will convert file `test.txt` into file `test.html` using default parameters.
+Both commands will convert file `test.txt` into file `test.html` using default parameters.

 !!! note

-there are more convenient ways described below in this section.
+are described below in this section.

 [reference page](#command_line_syntax).